Regulations and Procedures for All Graduate Students

 Satisfactory/Unsatisfactory

-Satisfactory/unsatisfactory courses are those that do not use traditional grading procedures and instead assign a grade of S or U rather than a letter grade.
+Satisfactory/Unsatisfactory courses are those that do not use traditional grading procedures and instead assign a grade of S or U rather than a letter grade.
 Such courses or labs are designated by the instructor and are, in most cases, graduate-level courses.
 With S/U courses, instructors report the S if the student successfully completes the course, or the U if they have not.
 Students should be aware that while a grade of S or U does not affect their grade point average, no credit will be awarded if a grade of U is received.
 Courses with a grade of S will count towards total credits earned.
 Visiting Post Baccalaureates cannot take courses on a satisfactory/unsatisfactory grading basis.

 Audit